Erdiko/erdiko/getStarted.md

 ---
 1. Open the config file of your web server

-2. Change the webroot to `[your computer path]/erdiko/public`
+2. Change the webroot to `[local erdiko code path]/public`

 3. Save changes and restart your web server.

-4. Type http://localhost into your browser
+4. Type http://localhost into your browser (or your virtual host name)

 5. If you can see the Hello world page, you have successfully installed Erdiko!